MatejKovacic/RasPBX-install/english.md

 Then we can reload sysctl changes: `sudo sysctl -p` and that is it.
 We can check that IPv4 forwarding is active by entering a command: `cat /proc/sys/net/ipv4/ip_forward` - it will print out `1` if IPv4 forwarding is active, and `0` if it is not.

 Now we need to tell the operating system exactly which traffic should be forwarded and where exactly.
-We want that traffic from a VoIP phone will be routed directly to VPN, in other words, we want this: `eth1` → `tun0`.
+We want that traffic from a VoIP phone will be routed directly to VPN, in other words, we want this: `eth1` → `wg0`.
 So we tell the machine to do this:

-    sudo iptables -t nat -A POSTROUTING -o tun0 -j MASQUERADE sudo iptables -A FORWARD -i tun0 -o eth1 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth1 -o tun0 -j ACCEPT
+    sudo iptables -t nat -A POSTROUTING -o wg0 -j MASQUERADE sudo iptables -A FORWARD -i tun0 -o eth1 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth1 -o wg0 -j ACCEPT

 Now our VoIP phone has a direct access to our VPN network!
-We also want that these rules are persistent (remain active after reboot), so we open the file: `sudo nano /etc/openvpn/update-resolv-conf` and add these lines to the bottom of it:
+We also want that these rules are persistent (remain active after reboot), so we create a small script: `sudo nano /etc/network/iptablesphone.sh` with these lines in it:

     # eth1 to VPN routing!
     sudo iptables -t nat -A POSTROUTING -o tun0 -j MASQUERADE sudo iptables -A FORWARD -i tun0 -o eth1 -m state --state RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i eth1 -o tun0 -j ACCEPT

+Then we open the file: `sudo nano /etc/network/interfaces` and add these line to the bottom of it:

+    up /etc/network/iptablesphone.sh

+This will run the firewall script when the network interfaces are set up.

 <img src="images/035_VoIP_over_VPN.png" alt="The complete setup of VoIP phone over VPN" width="300"/>